DSD-ESDC-EDSC/dynamic-org-chart/README.md

 - [styled-components](https://github.com/styled-components/styled-components/blob/master/LICENSE) - MIT

 ## Open Data Sources
-This entire project is built off of the [GEDS dataset](https://open.canada.ca/data/en/dataset/8ec4a9df-b76b-4a67-8f93-cdbc2e040098), which is made available under the Government of Canada's [Open Data License](https://open.canada.ca/en/open-government-licence-canada).
+This entire project is built off of the [GEDS dataset](https://open.canada.ca/data/en/dataset/8ec4a9df-b76b-4a67-8f93-cdbc2e040098), which is made available under the Government of Canada's open data license - [Open Government Licence - Canada](https://open.canada.ca/en/open-government-licence-canada).
 Every 24 hours, this dataset is updated on the Government of Canada's [Open Data Portal](https://open.canada.ca/en/open-data) as a single csv file.